-These red sauce-topped enchiladas are stuffed with spiced chicken and Monterrey jack cheese, plus a special secret ingredient that makes them extra creamy and delicious!
+These red sauce-topped Creamy Chicken Enchiladas are stuffed with spiced chicken and Monterey jack cheese, plus a special secret ingredient that makes them extra creamy and delicious!

-Cottage cheese.
-That's right...cottage cheese.
-Now I know it sounds weird, and I realize that it doesn't exactly scream authentic Mexican cuisine, but I promise y'all, it makes these chicken enchiladas totally scrumptious.
+Now I know it sounds weird, and I realize that it doesn't exactly scream authentic Mexican cuisine, (so don't come at me, because that's not what I'm claiming!).
+But I promise y'all, it makes these chicken enchiladas totally scrumptious.
 I swear I would not share this recipe if it wasn't going to go over well.
 Have I steered you wrong yet?
 So as strange as it may sound, I urge you to try this one!

 You know how you can use cottage cheese in place of ricotta when you make lasagna?
 Well, that's pretty much the premise here.
 The cottage cheese not only lends creaminess to the dish, but it's also a cool contrast to the spices used to season the chicken.
 And its flavor is neutral enough that you can get away with using a good dollop of it per enchilada, whereas that much sour cream might end up tasting a bit too, well, sour.

-These chicken enchiladas are equally tasty when made with turkey.
+These Creamy Chicken Enchiladas are equally tasty when made with turkey.
 So with a certain holiday coming up, if you find yourself with excess leftover turkey the next day, this is a great recipe to use it up!

 Make sure you buy small-curd cottage cheese, which blends right in with the other filling ingredients.
 Large-curd cottage cheese would still work and would even taste the same, but the texture might stand out a little more.